kubernetes-sigs/cluster-api/docs/book/src/developer/providers/contracts/infra-machine.md

 In order to ease the transition for providers, the v1beta2 version of the Cluster API contract _temporarily_ preserves compatibility with the deprecated v1beta1 contract; compatibility will be removed tentatively in August 2026.

-With regards to initialization completed:
+With regard to initialization completed:

 Cluster API will continue to temporarily support InfraMachine resource using `status.ready` field to report initialization completed.